-There is elemental life in these poems, intimate moments when it seems our remove from the natural world — fatal to it — can be bridged.
+There is elemental life in David Polk’s poems, intimate moments when it seems our remove from the natural world—fatal to it—can be bridged.
 It is the poetry of that connection in daily life and the imagination.
-The great rivers flood, a blue wasp sails elegantly through the house.
-Suddenly a copperhead lies snake-thick across the hiker’s trail.
+The great river floods, a blue wasp sails dreamlike through the house.
+Suddenly a copperhead lies snake-thick across the hiker’s path.

 In Drinking the River, David Polk has turned the landscape and waterways of West Kentucky into elegant music.
 The tone of these poems is distinctive — cool, intense, calm.
 I feel I’m seeing familiar sights—trumpet vines, deer, crows, squirrels—for the first time.
 Polk is a river guide leading us on a wondrous journey.

 —Bobbie Ann Mason, fiction writer and memoirist